speakcareers/tech-interview-prep-guide/docs/welcome/resources.md

 ---
-sidebar_position: 3
+sidebar_position: 5
+description: Community-sourced goodies.
 ---

 # Resources

-Here are some great resources recommended by other people in the program.
-Check them out!
+Here are some great resources related to preparing for tech interviews recommended by members of the Speak\_ community.
+Check them out! 👊🏼

-:::caution Add more!
+:::caution Suggest resources

-Do you know of a great resource that’s missing?
-Click "Edit this page" at the bottom of the post and make a recommendation.
+Do you know of a killer resource that’s missing here?
+Just click "Edit this page" at the bottom of the post and make a recommendation.

 :::